Our mission is to understand the molecular basis of psychiatric disorders that increase the risk of suicide.

 Graduate Student 2021

 Rachel is a graduate student in the Loyola IPBS program and recently completed a rotation in the Sodhi Lab.
 Her interests include neuroinflammation and infectious disease.
+Rachel joined the Wolfe Lab in Microbiology in 2022.

 Undergraduate Student 2020-2021